10 Best Winter Hikes Near Vancouver, British Columbia

 Elevation Gain: 460 m

-This intermediate-level hike offers stunning views of Howe Sound and Vancouver Island.
-Part of the Howe Sounds Crest Trail, St. Mark’s Summit is a popular all-season hiking trail that can be hiked in winter with micro spikes, conditions permitting.
-There are steep sections that invite care and caution.
-Dogs are welcome on-leash.
+This experts-only winter hike offers stunning views of Howe Sound and Vancouver Island.
+Part of the Howe Sounds Crest Trail, St. Mark’s Summit is a popular hiking trail that can be hiked in light snow with microspikes, conditions permitting.
+In wintertime, the trail can be very dangerous, so only adventurers who are well-experienced, well-equipped and well-educated in avalanche safety should attempt this trek.
+Steep sections that invite care and caution.
+The trail is not maintained by BC Parks in winter.

 Where can I find this trail?
 Park in Cypress Mountain parking lot and look for the Howe Sound Crest Trail sign.